Let’s talk about the LEOBOG Reaper switches!

 I really didn’t notice the switches much at all while playing.
 When I really enjoy switches, I find myself randomly pushing keys just so I can feel the switches more.
 I didn’t do that with these.
 They did their job, can’t really say anything good or bad about them.

 I finally finished the main story.
 This was a great game.
 I spent the next few days completing the side missions.
+These switches were reliable the whole time.

 Typing: